Skip to content

 • Commence gentle movement as pain allows.

-Ensure you consult your physiotherapist at My Physio Perth as every injury is different.
+Ensure you consult an expert at our Duncraig Physio clinic as every injury is different.
 We will use our wealth of academic knowledge and clinical experience to ensure you receive the optimal management.

 Ready to recover and get pain free?